Trolleybuses in Geneva: Lines

 Since the reorganisation of Geneva's tram and trolleybus lines on 11 December 2011, the trolleybus lines have been as follows:

 Fleet

 Current fleet

 Geneva's present trolleybus fleet consists of 94 articulated and ten bi-articulated vehicles:

 Past fleet

 The following table summarises Geneva's former trolleybuses:

 A number of Geneva's former trolleybuses, fleet nos.
 32, 96, 602–605, 607, 611–613, 615–617, 621, 643 and 644, were exported to Chile in the early 1990s.
 Some of these exported vehicles remained in service on the Valparaíso trolleybus system for many more years, the last two being withdrawn in 2013 and 2014.

-The unique NAW/Hess bi-articulated vehicle, fleet no. 721, was created in autumn 2003, by adding a third body section to the 1993-built fleet no. 709 of type BGT-N. It was the first Swiss bi-articulated trolleybus and served as a prototype for the production vehicles of type BGGT-N2C.
+The unique NAW/Hess bi-articulated vehicle, fleet no. 721, was created in autumn 2003, by adding a third (middle) body section to the 1993-built trolleybus no. 709 of type BGT-N. It was the first Swiss bi-articulated trolleybus and served as a prototype for the production vehicles of type BGGT-N2C.
 All of the bi-articulated vehicles are used on line 10.